 Our extensive prosthetics program addresses the limb loss needs of adults and children.
 Our amputee care coordinator is available for pre-op consultation and throughout the prosthetic process to assist you in navigating the challenges and life changes that occur with an amputation.
-Please call David Grubb, Amputee Care Coordinator at (864)522-3880 if you have any questions or would like to set up a consultation.
-You can also reach him by email DGrubb@ghs.org.
+Please contact David Grubb, Amputee Care Coordinator, at (864) 522-3880 or firstname.lastname@example.org if you have any questions or would like to set up a consultation.

 Our goal is to assist our patients and their families in achieving optimal independence and function.
 Our board certified Prosthetists provide advanced technology in the development of both upper- and lower- extremity prostheses, including myoelectric arm prosthetics and computer controlled leg prosthetics.
 With the prosthetic field constantly changing and the introduction of newer technology, our practitioners continually strive to utilize the latest studied technology.